Mount Shasta Altitude Guide: How to Prepare, Pace, and Perform at Elevation

 Pressure Breathing: When Breathing Becomes Shallow or Labored

 As the terrain steepens or altitude increases, normal breathing is often not enough.
-You’ll likely catch yourself feeling out of breath, breathing hard but shallow and labored.
+You’ll likely catch yourself feeling out of breath: breathing fast, shallow, and labored.

 When that happens, it’s often because you’re not fully exhaling.
 Old air stays in the lungs, which limits how much fresh, oxygen-rich air you can bring in with the next breath.